J-Mikolajczyk/motion-detection-system/README.md

 # Motion Detection & Video Recording w/ Raspberry Pi

 This project enables a Raspberry Pi to detect motion using a PIR sensor and record a short video clip using a connected USB webcam.
 It's written in C, uses the WiringPi library for GPIO handling, and leverages `ffmpeg` to handle video recording.
 Videos are saved with a timestamped filename in the same directory as the executable.

-This project was part of the CS
+This project was part of the course CS 370 - Operating Systems at Colorado State University

 ## Features